 - a “belly condition” or buckling at the foundation to floor framing connection

 - new cracks or existing cracks in the concrete foundation which are noticeably larger

 - damaged brick or stone at the fireplace face, hearth, or chimney

 - windows or doors that no longer operate properly

 Among the more immediate areas of concern are loss of electrical power or electrical shorts, damaged natural gas lines, or fractured water and waste systems.
 If any of these conditions should exist the services should be immediately terminated until such time as the respective utility provider can make the required repairs.

 Once you have made your “laypersons” inspection and there is no immediate danger then we suggest that you proceed by contacting one of a variety of trained professionals who will be prepared to make a comprehensive investigation of the space and identify areas in need of repair.
-Among the most valuable resources are civil or structural engineers.
+Among the most valuable resources are the companies and professionals that offer civil engineering services.
 They are particularly helpful in the case of a structure whose integrity has been seriously diminished.
 They will not only be prepared to identify a problem, but will also be qualified to propose a suitable repair.
 These individuals can be found in the yellow pages under engineers – “civil” or “structural”.

 Local Building Inspectors are also qualified to make these same sorts of inspections but, because of the municipal demands placed upon them, are less likely to be available on an immediate basis.
 General Building Contractors may be consulted for minor repairs (typically at no charge) in the form of an estimate.
 Although, we believe that in most cases a General Building Contractor will be your ultimate source for repairs, we do not recommend that a General Contractor be employed to inspect or suggest repairs where major damage has occurred.